-- Demonstrating that the risk measurement system is used to manage operational risk exposures across different business lines within the organisation structure. - Demonstrating how inputs, estimations, predictions, or outputs from the risk measurement system are used in the decision-making process, for example as an element in strategic and tactical decisionmaking. - 2.
-The operational risk measurement system should evolve continually as the institution gains experience with risk management techniques and solutions.
+- Providing evidence that the risk measurement system is used to manage operational risk exposures across different business lines within the organisation structure. - Providing evidence of how inputs, estimations, predictions, or outputs from the risk measurement system are used in the decision-making process, for example as an element in strategic and tactical decision-making.

+2. The AMA should evolve as the institution gains experience with risk management techniques and solutions.